Announcing the 2023 Georgetown Spring Art Stroll

-The City of Georgetown’s Arts and Culture Board is now inviting entries for the 2021-22 Annual Georgetown Sculpture Tour – a juried, year-long outdoor exhibition in Georgetown’s historic Downtown Cultural District.
-Please click here to view the full submission guidelines, project schedule, and other info: Call for Artist Entries_Georgetown Sculpture Tour Entries 2021-2022
+The City of Georgetown’s Arts and Culture Board is now inviting entries for the 2022-23 Annual Georgetown Sculpture Tour – a juried, year-long outdoor exhibition in Georgetown’s historic Downtown Cultural District.
+All sculptures selected for the 2022-2023 Sculpture Tour will receive a cash prize awarded by the City of Georgetown Arts & Culture Board, which includes (1) $2,000 First Prize, (1) $1,500 Second Prize, and up to (15) $1000 Honorable Mention awards.
+Judging will occur in October 2022, and checks will be mailed in November 2022.
+Prizes will be announced at the Georgetown Autumn Art Stroll on Thursday, October 20 during an opening reception for the Georgetown Sculpture Tour!
+Please click here to view the full submission guidelines, project schedule, and other info: Call for Artist Entries_Georgetown Sculpture Tour Entries 2022-2023

 The annual Georgetown Sculpture Tour is one of the first community public art projects of the Georgetown Arts and Culture Program.
 The Sculpture Tour began in 2009 by Georgetown sculptor Dar Richardson of the Texas Society of Sculptors working with Georgetown Public Library Director Eric Lashley, and it was conceived as an invitational exhibit.
 Many thanks are due to Dar for his years of invaluable service on the City Arts & Culture Board and with the Sculpture Tour.
 After years of leading the Sculpture Tour, Dar asked the City to take the Sculpture Tour selection process over.
 Beginning with the 2017 Sculpture Tour, City of Georgetown Arts & Culture Board members now review entries and make recommendations to City staff for each year’s selections.

-Sculptures will be installed by appointment in November 2021 and remain on display until October 2022.
+Sculptures will be installed by appointment the first week in October and remain on display until October 2023.
 Delivery is the artist’s responsibility; sculptures will be installed by City of Georgetown Parks and Recreation staff working with the artist.

-“Uncommon Egret” by Marla Ripperda; 2nd place award winner in 2020-2021 City Sculpture Tour
+“Moment of Reflection” by Dan Pogue; 2nd place award winner in 2021-2022 City Sculpture Tour

 Awards will include: